moves-rwth/storm/documentation/background/engines.md

 **Select**: `--engine hybrid` or `-e hybrid`

 ##### **Characteristics**:
-- model building is fast and memory-efficient if the model is somewhat symmetrical
+- model building is fast and memory-efficient if the model is structured in some way
 - translation from DDs to sparse matrices requires the sparse matrix to fit into memory
-- numerical solution tends to be fast
+- numerical computations tend to be fast

 ##### **Advisable if**:
 - model is not too large
-- model is symmetrical
+- model is structured (for example symmetrical)

 ## Exploration